 Investments are a form of basic financial instrument.
 Fixed Asset investments are initially recognised at their transaction value and are subsequently measured at their fair value (market value) at the balance sheet date.
 The Statement of Financial Activities includes the net gains and losses arising on revaluation and disposal throughout the year.
 Quoted stocks and shares are included in the Balance Sheet at the bid price as at the close of business on the valuation date.
+Investment properties are valued at fair value (market value) and are revalued annually.
 Other investments are included at the Trustee's best estimate of market value.